iguessthislldo/opendds-devguide-converter/devguide/xtypes.rst

 Applies to: structure members, union discriminator

 The @key annotation marks a member used to determine the Instances of a topic type.
-See section :ref:`2.1.1.2` for more details on the general concept of a Key.
+See section :ref:`Keys` for more details on the general concept of a Key.
 For XTypes specifically, two types can only be compatible if each contains the members that are keys within the other.

-.. _16.6:

 ********************
 Unsupported Features